-The user is expected to be authenticated at the location he or she first signs on to.
+The users are expected to be authenticated at the location they first sign on to.
 The user ID is sent across the network, but not the password.
 Use this type of security only if all client workstations have adequate security facilities.